 In the natural world, various species are clustered and live without producing any waste.
 Humanity must also take inspiration from this nature and aim to realize sustainable industrial and social systems.

 The Zero Emissions concept started in Japan in 1994.
-In the same year, the United Nations University welcomed Gunter Pauli, the proponent of the initiative, as an advisor to the president, and he began to formulate basic ZERI concepts and work on specifics.
+In the same year, at the United Nations University we began to formulate basic ZERI concepts and work on specifics.

 Over the years, the movement has spread throughout the world, effectively penetrating enterprises in a short period.
-To turn his research into action, Pauli then set up the ZERI FOUNDATION in Geneva, funded by the United Nations Development Program (UNDP), and the Swiss government.
+To turn the research into action, the ZERI FOUNDATION was set up in Geneva, funded by the United Nations Development Program (UNDP), and the Swiss government.